hellosoni/finalproject/README.md

 ## Snakemake pipepine
 For Snakemake pipeline, I created a Snakefile with inputs, outputs and include the the scripts created above to run the entire pipeline.
 Then I also created a script named "snakemake_submit.sh" to run the Snakemake pipeline in SLURM.
-Both of these can be found in the /Snakemake/workflow folder.
+Both of these can be found in the "/Snakemake/workflow" folder.
+I also created two files fastqc.yml and star.yml in the "workflow/env/" folder that contains information for calling the two programs in SNakemake files.

 #Setting for the file paths I used are below.
 They can be replaced with your own directories.

 BASE_DIR ="/fs/ess/PAS1855/users/nghinguyen/FinalProject/"

 BBDUK = BASE_DIR + "softwares/bbmap/"

 ADAPTER= BASE_DIR + "/softwares/bbmap/resources/adapters.fa"

 REF_FA = BASE_DIR + "/data_raw/refgenome/Gmax_275_v2.0.fa"